akambale/ha-gtfs-mta-card/README.md

 # Contributing

 Please feel free to make PRs!
-There are some UI bugs I'm not sure how to fix and would appreciate the help of the Home Assistant community.
+I am not sure how to best control the card size with `getGridOptions` and would appreciate the help of the Home Assistant community.